sovity/edc-ce/README.md

 Our EDC Community Edition and extensions are targeted to run with our [sovity/edc-ui](https://github.com/sovity/edc-ui).

-Our extensions and EDC Community Edition will use the current EDC Milestone with a certain delay.
+Our extensions and EDC Community Edition will use the current EDC Milestone with a certain delay to ensure reliability with a new release.
+Earlier releases currently are not supported, but will be supported, once the base EDC has a reliable version.

-There is no support for past milestones, as there is no support for past EDC milestones.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>